LMID-DIMT/noc-autocoder/README.md

 **Update:**
 The new version of noc-autocoder classifier model uses Apache Spark as its computing engine replacing Hadoop MapReduce.
 Apache Spark is the recommended out-of-the-box distributed back-end, or can be extended to other distributed backends.
-Apache Mahout now supports Modular Native Solvers for CPU/GPU/CUDA acceleration.
+Current version of Apache Mahout now supports Modular Native Solvers for CPU/GPU/CUDA acceleration.

 ### Datasets